SteveJM/Bash-Intro/Course.md

 ### Manual Pages

 There is a further command called 'man' (short for manual).
 You can use 'man command' (replace the word 'command' with that actual command that you want to see the manual pages for).
-This displays much more comphrehensive information on what the command does and how to use it.
+This displays much more comprehensive information on what the command does and how to use it.
 At first the manual pages can seem slightly intimidating, however, they are generally written to present the information in a very precise manner.
 This information is perfect for learning more about the capabilities of a command.

 # Feedback

 I welcome any feedback that you may have on this course.
-Subject to sufficient demand I will write a follow-on course going into some of the more advanced uses of the commands descibed here and introduce some new commands.
+Subject to sufficient demand I will write a follow-on course going into some of the more advanced uses of the commands described here and introduce some new commands.

 Thank you.